Comparison of BSD operating systems: Names, logos, slogans

 The DragonFly BSD logo, designed by Joe Angrisano, is a dragonfly named Fred.
 A number of unofficial logos by various authors also show the dragonfly or stylized versions of it.
 DragonFly BSD considers itself to be "the logical continuation of the FreeBSD 4.x series."
 FireflyBSD has a similar logo, a firefly, showing its close relationship to DragonFly BSD.
 In fact, the FireflyBSD website states that proceeds from sales will go to the development of DragonFly BSD, suggesting that the two may in fact be very closely related.

 PicoBSD's slogan is "For the little BSD in all of us," and its logo includes a version of FreeBSD's Beastie as a child, showing its close connection to FreeBSD, and the minimal amount of code needed to run as a Live CD.

 A number of BSD OSes use stylized version of their respective names for logos.
-This includes macOS, TrueOS, GhostBSD, DesktopBSD, ClosedBSD, and MicroBSD.
+This includes TrueOS, GhostBSD, DesktopBSD, ClosedBSD, and MicroBSD.
 TrueOS's slogan is "Personal computing, served up BSD style!", GhostBSD's "A simple, secure BSD served on a Desktop."
 DesktopBSD's "A Step Towards BSD on the Desktop."
 MicroBSD's slogan is "The small secure unix like OS."

 MirOS's site collects a variety of BSD mascots and Tux, the Linux mascot, together, illustrating the project's aim of supporting both BSD and Linux kernels.
 MirOS's slogan is "a wonderful operating system for a world of peace."